-Also, deferring Windows 10 updates is not always easy.
+Deferring Windows 10 updates is not always easy.
 Many users report that their computers often download and install the latest Windows 10 updates, despite turning off Windows Update.
-Fortunately, there are some tricks you can use to take control over Windows 10 Update.
+Fortunately, there are some tricks you can use to take control of Windows 10 Update.

 In other words, if you want to keep your computer safe, installing the latest updates is a must.
 But then again, some updates could cause various issues.
-It’s your call.
+It’s your call!

 1. Disable Windows Update

-In this manner, Windows Update will no longer launch when you start your PC.
+This will ensure you will no longer have automatic updates in the future and Windows Update will no longer launch when you start your PC.

 2. Set a metered connection

-By setting your network connection to metered, you reduce the amount of data your computer sends and receives.
-As a result, you can limit the apps that rely on Internet connection to update or run.
+By setting the network connection to metered, you reduce the amount of data your computer sends and receives.
+As a result, you can limit the apps that rely on an Internet connection to update or run.

 To enable the metered connection option, go to Settings > Network and Internet > Wi-Fi > Advanced options > Metered connection > Turn on the option.